-"We definitively demonstrated 3-D vision or stereopsis in mantises," says co-author and Newcastle biologist Vivek Nityananda, "and also showed that this technique can be effectively used to deliver virtual 3-D stimuli to insects."
+"We definitively demonstrated 3-D vision or stereopsis in mantises," co-author and Newcastle biologist Vivek Nityananda said in 2016, "and also showed that this technique can be effectively used to deliver virtual 3-D stimuli to insects."

-On top of that, demystifying the mechanics of 3-D vision could lead to better robots and computers, the researchers add.
+Demystifying the mechanics of mantis 3-D vision could lead to better robots and computers, the researchers say.
 Biomimicry — the art of taking practical inspiration from evolution — is already a major source of innovation in all kinds of technologies, and now it may help mantises teach us to improve artificial eyesight.

 This could have a wide range of applications for robot vision, points out team member and Newcastle engineering researcher Ghaith Tarawneh.
 It might be especially useful for small robots, like certain kinds of drones, that must perform delicate tasks without high-powered visual processing.

 "Many robots use stereo vision to help them navigate, but this is usually based on complex human stereo," Tarawneh says.
 "Since insect brains are so tiny, their form of stereo vision can't require much computer processing.
 This means it could find useful applications in low-power autonomous robots."